evapatel123/portfolio-website/README.md

 ```

 Open `index.html` in your browser, or use a local development server such as the VS Code **Live Server** extension.

-⭐ If you like this portfolio, consider giving the repository a star!